 - Statement of interest to work at the SSEC

-- Example of a programming (or relevant) project that exemplifies your passion and drive
+- Example of a relevant project that exemplifies your passion and drive

 - Up to 3 research projects from the list below you want to work on and why you would be a good fit